Does my development require a special Flood Hazard Area Development Permit?

 The City of Tualatin Engineering Division has made an effort to implement the goals of the Tualatin Development Code and provide quality customer service in all aspects of development.
 The development of subdivisions is a very detailed process and is outlined in the Tualatin Development Code Chapter 36.

-Clean Water Services has a primary responsibility for urban surface water management and sewage treatment within urban Washington County.
 Clean Water Services is a county services district formed under ORS Chapter 451, which granted authority and responsibility for the planning, financing, construction, operation, and maintenance of sewers and sewage treatment facilities.
-In 1989, Clean Water Services obtained permitting authority for storm and surface water management through Section 319 of the Clean Water Act.
+In 1989, Clean Water Services (CWS) obtained permitting authority for storm and surface water management through Section 319 of the Clean Water Act.
 They are responsible for the storm and surface water management within the Tualatin River Basin in Washington County.